mmistakes/minimal-mistakes/_drafts/fs2.md

 }
 ```

 Each stream is traversed concurrently, and the maximum degree of concurrency is given in input as the parameter `maxOpen`.
 As we can see, the effect used to handle concurrency must satisfy the `Concurrent` bound, which is required anywhere concurrency is used in the library.

-In our example, we want 4 thread to pull concurrently values from the 3 stream.
-In fact, running the program produces an output similar to the following:
+We want four threads to pull concurrent values from the three streams in our example.
+Running the program produces an output similar to the following:

 ```
 [io-compute-3] consumed Actor(7,Scarlett,Johansson)